 NIST supports accurate and compatible measurements by certifying and providing over 1300 of the highest quality and metrological value Standard Reference Materials to industry, academia, and government.
-These materials are used to perform instrument calibrations in units as part of overall quality assurance programs, to verify the accuracy of specific measurements, and to support the development of new measurement methods.
+These materials are used to perform instrument calibrations, validation to verify the accuracy of specific measurements, and to support the development of new measurement methods.

-Honor and Awards: He received the US Department of Commerce Silver Medal in 2009 and the US Department of Commerce Bronze Medal in 1999.
+Honor and Awards: Dr. Watters was inducted into the NIST Gallery of Distinguished Alumni in 2019.
+He received the US Department of Commerce Silver Medal in 2009 and the US Department of Commerce Bronze Medal in 1999.
 He received the Federation of Analytical Chemistry and Spectroscopy Societies Governing Board Citation in 1993, and was the Society for Applied Spectroscopy National Tour Speaker in 1987.